 Concentrated Stock: Exchange Funds

 An Exchange Fund allows clients with large concentrated stock positions to contribute their concentrated stock in exchange for units of the fund.
 This allows you to diversify your concentrated stock position without incurring any capital gains until you sell the units in the Exchange Fund.
+The Exchange Fund has to hold a certain amount of its investments in an illiquid holding such as real estate.
+The fund manager may or may not accept your shares into the fund depending on how desirable the investment is and how much of that stock is already held in the fund.

 Typically, you are required to commit to the Exchange Fund for seven years.
 When you leave an exchange fund you will be issued shares from the fund, not cash.
 Your shares will be a mixture of all of the other investments contributed to the fund.
+Read the fine print of the document to see if you will get a pro-rata share of all investments or if the manager can dump undesirable holdings on you.

 The Downsides to an Exchange Fund